bluz71/git-status-fly/README.md

 transformed to a series of shell environment variable statements, ready for sourcing from a custom prompt script.

-The relevant environment variables will be:
+The relevant environment variables, using the `GSF` prefix (short for Git Status Flag), will be:

 | Environment Variable | Description                                       | Value       |
 |----------------------|---------------------------------------------------|-------------|